department-of-veterans-affairs/vets-website/_disability/learn-wrap-disability-compensation-claims.md

 1. #### Pre-discharge claims:
-Service members that are within 180 days of separation or retirement from active duty or full time National Guard duty may file claims for disability compensation.
+Servicemembers that are within 180 days of separation or retirement from active duty or full time National Guard duty may file claims for disability compensation.

 2. #### Claims based on pre-service disabilities:
 Individuals may enter military service with a known disability.
 Should this disability become worse due to military service, VA may be able to pay compensation.
 This is known as aggravation; however, compensation can only be paid for the level of aggravation.
 For example, at entry into military service, an individual has a disabling condition that could be considered 10% disabling.
 In order for this condition to be considered aggravated, it would have to have worsened due to military service to at least 20%.